hackpk/document-management-api/README.md

 - SQLAlchemy
 - Uvicorn

-Effective programming language frameworks facilitate the creation of high-quality products in a shorter span of time.
-Furthermore, exceptional frameworks enhance the overall development process, making it a pleasurable experience.
-One such framework is FastAPI, a Python-based web framework renowned for its robustness and user-friendliness.
-The subsequent attributes exemplify the reasons why the FastAPI framework is highly recommended for experimentation:

 - Speed: FastAPI is one of the fastest Python web frameworks.
 In fact, its speed is at par with Node.js and Go.
 [Check these FastAPI - performance tests](https://www.techempower.com/benchmarks).
 - The FastAPI [documentation](https://fastapi.tiangolo.com/) is detailed and easy-to-use.
 - Type hint your code and get free data validation and conversion.